-Porosity cores were analysed in the Geosystems Analysis (GSA) laboratory in the USA.
-Porosity values from the laboratory sampling were compared to the BMR porosity logs.
-Some differences are noted, with the ranges of porosity values for the different hydrostratigraphic units considered comparable.
+Core samples were analysed in the Geosystems Analysis (GSA) laboratory in the USA and the resulting drainable porosity values from the laboratory sampling were compared to the BMR drainable porosity (i.e., specific yield) estimates.
+Some differences are noted, with the ranges of drainable porosity values for the different hydrostratigraphic units considered comparable.

 Salar sediments show rapid vertical variability, on a scale of metres to 10's of metres, due to variations in the salar depositional environment.
 This results in vertical and lateral changes in drainable porosity.
-The Specific yield measurements from the BMR are often lower than corresponding laboratory measurements, as cores may become disturbed during transportation to the laboratory (see further correlation commentary below).
-The BMR drainable porosity values are believed to be more conservative than laboratory measurements.
+The specific yield measurements from the BMR are often lower than corresponding laboratory measurements, as cores may become disturbed during transportation to the laboratory (see further correlation commentary below).
+The BMR drainable porosity values are believed to be more conservative (i.e., lower drainable porosity) than laboratory measurements, and this should be considered when evaluating the volume of lithium brine in storage.